simeononsecurity/simeononsecurity.ch/content/articles/best-wifi-mesh-system-for-consumers/index.en.md

 ⚠️ Steep learning curve (not for beginners)
 ⚠️ Requires Ethernet cable runs (PoE)
 ⚠️ Higher upfront cost ($299 + $189/AP)
-⚠️ No simple mobile app setup
-⚠️ Overkill for average homes
+⚠️ No one click mobile app setup (however a the unifi app is simple once set up) ⚠️ Overkill for average homes

 **Best For**: Tech enthusiasts, home labs, prosumers, users comfortable with networking concepts, homes with Ethernet pre-wiring, those wanting complete control